 What Is a Texas Field Sobriety Test?

-If law enforcement officers pull over a driver who they suspect might be under the influence, they can conduct one of three tests before pulling out a Breathalyzer.
+If law enforcement officers pull over a driver who they suspect might be under the influence or driving while intoxicated, they can conduct a series of three tests before proceeding to a Breathalyzer.
 These tests include:

 “Horizontal Gaze Nystagmus” (HGN) Test

-This test involves officers shining a light in your eye and asking you to follow a pen or other object as the officer moves it.
+This test involves officers shining a light in your eye and asking you to follow a pen or other object as the officer moves it back and forth.

 The officer is looking for nystagmus, which is an involuntary jerking of the eyes that is sometimes caused by alcohol consumption.
+Actually, every human being has nystagmus naturally but it is not easily observable by the human eye.
+However, if you consume alcohol or certain drugs, you may be able to see nystagmus more easily.
 Nystagmus is not a result of certain drug use, including marijuana or hallucinogenic drugs.
-It may be affected, however, by:

 - Police car lights flashing in your face